Tracking Polar Bears in the Wild

 Three researchers exit from a helicopter onto the sea ice of Arctic Canada and approach the lifeless polar bear.
 He’s not dead, just sedated from a dart gun the researchers shot from the air.
 They have an hour before he begins to wake up.
 They move quickly.

 First they measure length and—with the help of a fold-up tripod, a net and an engine hoist—weight.
 Next they collect biological samples: a vestigial tooth, which helps determine age, along with blood, serum, hair, fat and feces to identify any toxic contamination.
 Then the researchers paint a big number on the bear’s back with temporary, biodegradable fur dye, so that he can be identified from the air in the near-future, and they give him an ear tag or radio collar so that he can be identified in the years to come.

-Studies suggest that two-thirds of the world’s polar bear population could be gone by 2050.
+Studies show that the polar bear population will decline by more than 30% over the next three polar bear generations—by about 2050.
 And if current warming trends continue unabated, WWF scientists and other researchers believe that polar bears may disappear altogether within 100 years.
 WWF is intent on preventing this from happening.

 The organization and its partners are working to understand the impact of different threats.
 In addition to climate change, oil and gas development is a concern.
 By tracking polar bears, scientists can map a polar bear's range and examine how habitat use may alter over time in response to changes in the sea ice.
 Over time this information reveals changes and adaptations.
 WWF also provides funding for polar bear researchers to travel to Russia and the U.S. to share and exchange scientific information about polar bears with other researchers.

 As climate change forces polar bears to spend longer time onshore, they come in contact more often with Arctic communities.
 WWF is working to make sure these interactions do not end badly for humans or the bears.